How to lower your electricity bill

 Clear the Top of Your Fridge

 Make sure the top of your fridge is totally clear.
 When you place things on top of the refrigerator it blocks heat from escaping & causes your fridge to work overtime to keep things cool.
 This not only increases your electricity bill but can lower the lifespan of your refrigerator.
 You can test this if you have an infrared camera at home, you will see that the whole fridge is black color and the top is green.
+The heat escaping from the top of the fridge.

 Don’t Put Scolding Hot Food or Drinks in the Refrigerator